Our Favorite 100 Grocery Store Backpacking Foods

 What if I can’t find what I am looking for at the store?

-Depending on what stores you have locally, it can be hard to find some freeze-dried or pre-dehydrated vegetables, freeze-dried meat, and butter or cheese powders that you may need to make your homemade backpacking meals.
+Depending on your local stores, finding some freeze-dried or pre-dehydrated vegetables, freeze-dried meat, and butter or cheese powders that you may need to make your homemade backpacking meals can be hard.
 If you can’t find an ingredient you need, we recommend the following websites:

-If you enjoyed these grocery store backpacking food ideas but still get overwhelmed putting it all together, you’re not alone – and we can help!
+If you enjoyed these grocery store backpacking food ideas but still feel overwhelmed putting it all together, you’re not alone – and we can help!

 Did you find this post helpful?